 Experts often say ‘treat yourself like you would if you were a 5-year-old child.’
 You would, without question, make sure they are fed, well-rested, clean, happy and loved?
 Taking care of yourself is no different.
 And that method is just the basics.

 When you practice self-care, your quality of life dramatically increases and you learn to find the joy and gratitude out of the finer things in day-to-day life.
-Living with fulfillment and purpose only comes from being grateful for what you have: and that is yourself.
+Living with fulfilment and purpose only comes from being grateful for what you have: and that is yourself.

 Don’t wait until it’s too late to make yourself a priority: it’s always better to start today.
 After a prolonged period of substance abuse, you now owe it to yourself to practice some well-deserved self-love that is probably long overdue.